Fort Andross: Cabot Manufacturing Company

-In 1857 the company had two hundred and thirty-five looms.
-There were 9,000 spindles at work; the mill gave employment to one hundred and seventy-five employees, and turned out 50,000 yards of cotton per week.
+In 1857 the company had 235 looms.
+There were 9,000 spindles at work; the mill gave employment to 175 employees, and turned out 50,000 yards of cotton per week.

 In 1865 an addition to the building of 70 ft was made on the east side and 50 ft on the west side, making two wings on the ends.
 In 1867 the mill had 26,000 spindles.
 The company owned thirty acres of land on the two sides of the river and seventy-five tenements, and made its own gas, which it also supplied to the town.
 In 1877 the capital stock was $600,000; the number of spindles, 35,000; the number of employees was five hundred and fifty.
 The buildings of the company were a factory, office, storehouse, store, and one hundred tenements.

 In 1891 the Cabot Manufacturing company asked, and was granted access to the town owned lot within feet (meters) of their mill for the purpose of expansion.
 This small lot is where the memorial of the old Fort George stood.
 The addition was 196 ft long and 118.5 ft wide and four stories high, putting the capacity of spindles up to 65,000 with 900 employees.

 After the American Civil War ended in 1865, Brunswick saw an influx of French Canadians looking for work.
 In response to this demand, the Cabot mill built tenement housing for the new force of Franco-American workers.
 These tenements were located on Mill Street within walking distance of the mill.

+The factory used child labour: the smallest children removed the spools filled by the spinning machine and replaced them with empty ones.
 On August 12, 1881, Franco-American children as young as seven years old went on strike and the mill had to shut down for three days.
 The striking children were offered one penny more an hour, the same pay as the nearby Bates Mill, in the neighboring town of Lewiston.
-A few days later, the adults, knowing of the success of their children, banned together and went on strike as well.
-A few days after the strike, Benjamin Greene, the face of the Cabot Manufacturing Company in town, gave a 30 day's Notice to Vacate to the residents in the company-owned tenements.
+A few days later, the adults, knowing of the success of their children, banded together and went on strike as well.
+A few days after the strike began, Benjamin Greene, the face of the Cabot Manufacturing Company in town, gave a 30-days notice to vacate to the residents in the company-owned tenements.

 In 1885, when a diphtheria epidemic raced through the Brunswick's Franco-American population, the State of Maine ordered the Cabot Manufacturing Company to clean up the tenements it had neglected.

 In 1942 the Cabot Manufacturing Company sold the factory to the Verney Corporation who called the mill Verney Brunswick Mills.
 This would be the last mill to occupy the site first built in 1809.
 The Verney Brunswick Mill was used for cotton, rayon and shoe manufacturing and concluded operations in 1955.